henrik42/deeto/README.md

   Clojure release.

 ## Notes

+* setters and mutators do only some checks on their arguments.
+These checks will become stricter in future releases.

 * `toString()` implementation is __not stable yet__.
 So you have to expect __changes in future releases__.